-Thiazide diuretics are eliminated by the kidney, with a terminal half-life of 5-15 hours.
+Thiazide diuretics are eliminated by the kidney, with a terminal half-life of 5 to 15 hours.
 In a study of patients with impaired renal function (mean creatinine clearance of 19 mL/min), the half-life of hydrochlorothiazide elimination was lengthened to 21 hours (see DOSAGE AND ADMINISTRATION).

-Safety and effectiveness of candesartan cilexetil-hydrochlorothiazide in patients with severe renal impairment (CrCL ≤30 ml/min) have not been established.
-No dose adjustment is required in patients with mild CrCL 60-90 ml/min) or moderate (CrCL 30-60) renal impairment.
+Safety and effectiveness of candesartan cilexetil and hydrochlorothiazide in patients with severe renal impairment (CrCL ≤ 30 mL/min) have not been established.
+No dose adjustment is required in patients with mild CrCL 60 to 90 mL/min) or moderate (CrCL 30 to 60 mL/min) renal impairment.

 The pharmacokinetics of candesartan were compared in patients with mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment to matched healthy volunteers following a single dose of 16 mg candesartan cilexetil.
 The AUC for candesartan in patients with mild and moderate hepatic impairment was increased 30% and 145% respectively.
 The Cmax for candesartan was increased 56% and 73% respectively.
 The pharmacokinetics of candesartan in severe hepatic impairment have not been studied.
 No dose adjustment is recommended for patients with mild hepatic impairment.
-In patients with moderate hepatic impairment, candesartan cilexetil-hydrochlorothiazide is not recommended for initiation because the appropriate starting does, 8 mg, cannot be given (see DOSAGE AND ADMINISTRATION).
+In patients with moderate hepatic impairment, candesartan cilexetil and hydrochlorothiazide is not recommended for initiation because the appropriate starting dose, 8 mg, cannot be given.
+(See DOSAGE AND ADMINISTRATION).

 Monitor patients with impaired hepatic function or progressive liver disease, since minor alterations of fluid and electrolyte balance may precipitate hepatic coma.